katehret/measuring-language-complexity/README.md

 #### sample_data.zip

 A zip archive containing a folder called "data" which comprises 4 text files of the Gospel of Mark.
 The text files have been lowercased, all numbers and other non-alphabetical characters have been removed.
-All end-of sentence markers (punctuation including semi-colons) were replaced with a single fullstop.
+All end-of sentence markers (punctuation including semi-colons, colons, question marks and exclamation marks) were replaced with a single fullstop.

 * English_ESV_21c.formatted.txt
 * Finnish_20c.formatted.txt